Revolution: A Student Juried Exhibition

-Pacific seniors from Visual Arts Department Studio Seminar, juried and curated an exhibition of student works on view in the Reynolds Gallery, November 26 - December 7, 2012.
-Using the theme of "Metamorphosis," all students enrolled at the University of the Pacific were eligible and encouraged to participate.
-The exhibition "Metamorphosis" was divided into three categories with an award given to the art and artist who best represented the theme per category.
+Pacific seniors from Visual Arts Department, Studio Seminar class, juried and curated an exhibition of student works displayed in the Reynolds Gallery, November 26 - December 7, 2012.
+Using the themed title of Metamorphosis, all students enrolled at the University of the Pacific were eligible and encouraged to participate.
+The exhibition Metamorphosis was divided into three categories with an award given to the art and artist who best represented the theme per category.
 During the November 30th reception, the winners were announced.
 The artists won a cash award for their work.

 "The forms are changed physically, and the substance of each figure is different from the other.
 Each figure is converted from one element of form; earth, water, fire, to another while still holding the theme of formality."

 In the three-dimensional category, Liliana Nunez's Tanked was the best example of original and creative work.
 Her sculpture is a "complete transformation of a fish bowl," made entirely of recycled computer parts.